raiden-network/microraiden/docs/dev-overview.rst

 Web Client
 -----------
-For an overview of development regarding the smart contracts, please refer to the :doc:`jsclient/index` documentation.
+For an overview of the web client, please refer to the :doc:`jsclient/index` documentation.

 Smart Contract
 ---------------
-For an overview of development regarding the smart contracts, please refer to the :ref:`Smart Contract API <contract-development>` documentation.
+For an overview of the RaidenMicroTransferChannels smart contract, please refer to the :ref:`Smart Contract API <contract-development>` documentation.